-A prehistoric croc measuring more than five metres long — dubbed the ‘swamp king’ — ruled south eastern Queensland waterways only a few million years ago.
+A prehistoric croc measuring more than five meters long — dubbed the ‘swamp king’ — ruled south-eastern Queensland waterways only a few million years ago.

 University of Queensland researchers identified the new species of prehistoric croc — which they named Paludirex vincenti — from fossils first unearthed in the 1980s.

 UQ PhD candidate Jorgo Ristevski, from UQ’s School of Biological Sciences, said they named the species after Geoff Vincent who discovered the giant fossilized skull near the town of Chinchilla.

 “In Latin, ‘Paludirex’ means ‘swamp king’, and ‘vincenti’ honors the late Mr. Vincent,” he said.

 “For several years the fossilized skull was on display in the Queensland Museum, before it was donated to the Chinchilla Museum in 2011.

 “The ‘swamp king’ was one intimidating croc.
 Its fossilized skull measures around 65 centimeters, so we estimate Paludirex vincenti was at least five meters long.

 “The largest crocodylian today is the Indo-Pacific crocodile, Crocodylus porosus, which grows to about the same size.
 But Paludirex had a broader, more heavy-set skull so it would’ve resembled an Indo-Pacific crocodile on steroids.”

 Paludirex was one of the top predators in Australia a few million years ago, capable of preying on giant prehistoric marsupials.

 “The waterways of the Darling Downs would once have been a very dangerous place because of it,” Mr. Ristevski said.